-ROE is a primary measure of a company’s profitability.
+Return on Equity (ROE) : ROE is a primary measure of a company’s profitability.
 It reflects the percentage of net income generated by every dollar of investment in the company.
 Over the last three years, Chevron's ROE has grown dramatically, from 11.74% in 2009 to 23.75% in 2011.
 The progressive increase in ROE suggests the company effective use of investor's equity to generate profit.

+Disaggregation of ROE: ROE can be further scrutinized by splitting it into two components, Return on Net Operating Assets (RNOA) and non operating returns.
+Operating assets generate day to day operations of a company which generate revenue.
+Investors desire high operating returns as they are likely to persist, whereas non operating returns are transitory and very likely to fluctuate.
+Hence it is desirable to have a high RNOA.
+Chevron has had increasing RNOA over the past three years which compose of over 93% of ROE, which is very favorable for the company.
+RNOA, like ROA, can also be disaggregated into two components.

-One other important metric that needs to be scrutinized is the Return on Assets (ROA).
+Return on Assets (ROA): One other important metric that needs to be scrutinized is the Return on Assets (ROA).
 This ratio allows us to glimpse into the company’s earnings without considering the impact of debt financing activities.
 The ROA figures of Chevron are very impressive and have inclined along with ROE and have maintained a higher percentage of ROE as compared to ROFL, hence we can conclude that Chevron’s net income is more heavily dependent on its operations and sound investments rather than debt financing.

-ROA can be disaggregated into Profit Margin (PM) and Asset Turnover (AT) for further scrutiny.
+Disaggregation of ROA: ROA can be disaggregated into Profit Margin (PM) and Asset Turnover (AT) for further scrutiny.
 PM captures the profitability performance of a company.
 Chevron’s PM is an impressive 11.01% as of 2011 and has shown a steady incline in the past three years.
 AT reveals insight into a company’s efficiency and productivity by measuring the level of sales generated by each dollar that company invests in assets.
 This ratio is more than one for Chevron for the past three years, and has also been increasing during this time, hence we can conclude that this company generated more in revenue as compared to its investments in Assets and hence is quite productive.
 These figures also correspond with the industry average for a company such as Chevron which has a high composition of fixed assets.

-ROE can be further scrutinized by splitting it into two components, Return on Net Operating Assets (RNOA) and non operating returns.
-Operating assets generate day to day operations of a company which generate revenue.
-Investors desire high operating returns as they are likely to persist, whereas non operating returns are transitory and very likely to fluctuate.
-Hence it is desirable to have a high RNOA.
-Chevron has had increasing RNOA over the past three years which compose of over 93% of ROE, which is very favorable for the company.
-RNOA, like ROA, can also be disaggregated into two components.
-Net Operating Profit Margin (NOPM) and Net Operating Asset Turnover (NOAT).
-These measure the operating profitability and the productivity of net operating assets of a company.
+Net Operating Profit Margin (NOPM) and Net Operating Asset Turnover (NOAT): NOPM and NOAT measure the operating profitability and the productivity of net operating assets of a company respectively.
 These are very important as we’d like these ratios to stand their ground after investing and financing activities have been removed from the picture, since operating activities are what persists in the future.
 Both these ratios are sufficiently high for Chevron and have shown steady improvement over the past three years, NOPM increased from 6.24% to 10.97% from 2009 to 2011 and NOAT increased from 1.8 to 2.05 from 2009 to 2011.
 Hence we can conclude that Chevron is very secure and quite capable of being productive and profitable on the merit of its business operations and has minimum reliance on investing and financing activities to generate profits.